neilkatin/lahcert-activation-process/source/activation.rst

 -----------------------------------------------

 The rest of this document describes several abstract roles in setting up a response.
-Much like the :term:`ICS` process multiple roles might be filled by a single person in a small response.
+Much like the :term:`ICS` process, multiple roles might be filled by a single person in a small response.
 Also, roles might be handed off from one person to another over time.

-These position descriptions are only intended to outline the initial steps of the response, before the EOC and ARK are opened and fully operational.
+These position descriptions are intended to outline only the initial steps of the response, before the EOC and ARK are opened and fully operational.

 * Net Control Operator (NCO)